MechanicalSoup/MechanicalSoup/CONTRIBUTING.rst

 |LGTM Alerts|
 |LGTM Grade|

-Python version support in the current master branch may differ from the latest release in
+Python version support in the current main branch may differ from the latest release in
 `PyPI <https://pypi.python.org/pypi/MechanicalSoup/>`__.
-Please inspect ``.travis.yml`` or run ``python setup.py --classifiers`` to see which versions of Python are supported in the current master branch.
+Please inspect ``.travis.yml`` or run ``python setup.py --classifiers`` to see which versions of Python are supported in the current main branch.

 Installing dependencies and running tests can be done with: